Cupping.

 Fire cupping is a technique that uses flame to create a vacuum of suction to draw qi and oxygenated blood flow up to the surface.
 The cups release the tension of fascia around the muscles to facilitate tissue healing by improving circulation and removing toxins from the muscle layer.
 Using the meridians on the back, cupping relaxes the sinew so as to align and reinforce the very structure of the body, an invitation to free flow and no pain.

 In Traditional Chinese Medicine, stagnation – or the blockage of qi – is the root cause of pain and disease.
-Both cupping and gua sha increase circulation to activate the body’s self-regulating healing response to restore its flow of qi by opening the channels that carry the energy by way of it meridian systems.
+Both cupping and gua sha increase circulation to activate the body’s self-regulating healing response through the fascia and nervous system, where memory and wèi qi 衛氣, or protective qi, reside.
 These therapies are used to treat:

 Guā Shā .